 I make my playdough in the microwave, but you can do the cooking part on a pan on the stove (microwave is less washing up and quicker, I tend to burn it if I use the stove.
 Burned play-dough does not smell nice, just in case you wondered! ?)

 The recipes I found call for “cups” to measure.
 I just use an average size coffee mug, to be honest, and as long as you use the same mug for all the measuring, it works.
 It’s not like cake baking.
-The amounts I use make a double batch of play-dough, you can half the amounts for a smaller batch.
+The amounts I use make a double batch of play-dough, you can halve the amounts for a smaller batch.

 Four cups of flour, four cups of water.
 Two cups of salt.
 Two table spoons of vegetable oil.
+Two tsps of cream of tartar.

 Add to bowl and stir roughly to get rid of big lumps.
 It will resemble a thick batter.